We build Artist Apps. Releasing music in the form of apps allows music to be dynamic, interactive, and updated.

 Though he’s not an employee of Volcanoes for Hire, Ed is such an important source of knowledge and insight for VfH that it seems only appropriate to include him here.

 Ed is a recovering physicist who finally saw the light and reinvented himself as a computer scientist.
 Already having a BS and MS in Physics, he completed his transformation by getting a Ph.D. in Computer Science from the University of Houston while teaching programming and mathematics at its downtown campus.
 He then left academia to pursue real world software development landing gigs at IBM, Fannie Mae, US Army, US Department of Defense, and Binary Group.
 He’s worked at every level of every size of software project from a one-person in-house tool project on up to software architect of a $500M enterprise system.
 He’s written deliverable code in C, C++, Objective C, Java/J2EE, Python, and even Fortran for Macs, NeXT computers, PCs, assorted Unix Workstations, mainframes, and parallel computers.
 The bulk of his code has been for distributed and enterprise systems including several dynamic Web apps.After 25 years of teaching and consulting, Ed decided to have a mid-life crisis and went to Abbey Road Studios in London, England and 5AM Studios in Austin, Texas to record an album.
 Next, he bought, upgraded, and sold 5AM Studios which is now called yellow DOG Studios.
-Ed has since returned to the software world with a mission to create iOS and Mac OS X apps to improve composing and recording.
+Ed has since returned to the software world with a mission to create apps to improve composing, recording, and music distribution.